theta360developers/plugin-guide/docs/fisheye.md

 2. Use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
 3. Use adb install -r app-debug.apk to install the new apk you just built

 #### 9. Stitch Dual-fisheye Images into Equirectangular

-I used Ichi Hirota's mobile app for the stitching.
+Use Ichi Hirota's mobile app for the stitching.
 The app can batch process all 7 images with a single command.
-After I processed them on my Android phone, I transferred the files to my desktop computer using a USB cable.
+After you process them on your Android phone, you need to transfer the files to your desktop computer using a USB cable.

+If you do not have an Android phone, use PTGui on a Windows or Mac laptop.
+Information on using PTGui is included at the end of this tutorial in the reference section.

 ![stitched image](example/img/fisheye/stitched-image.jpg)

 #### 10. Create Single HDR Image